 It’s definitely a futuristic little device and it’s available in a myriad of colors and two finishes.
 Though compact, it’s far from fragile.
 The anodized aluminum shell is definitely strong and feels slightly dense to the touch.

-The Crafty+ and Pax 3 share similar functionality, they both require their respective smartphone apps for a more sophisticated level of control.
+One major similarity between these two is that they both require their respective smartphone apps for a more sophisticated level of control.

 Crafty+: The Crafty+ has a basic app here that is mainly used to control the temperature.
 There aren’t any additional heating modes like there are on the Pax 3, but its simplicity means that the app is easy to use and easy to navigate- so not too many extra features are required.